Washington emblazons defiant 'Black Lives Matter' sign near White House

 Nationwide protests, largely peaceful, have at times turned to vandalism, looting and clashes between police and protesters.

+“What’s happened to our country and what you now see has been happening is the greatest thing that could happen for race relations, for the African-American community, for the Asian-American, for the Hispanic-American community, for women, for everything,” Trump said.

+When pressed to outline his plans, Trump said: “Our country is so strong and that’s what my plan is, we’re going to have the strongest economy in the world.”

-At the same time Trump - accused by critics, including his former Defense Secretary Jim Mattis, of dividing America - called for law enforcement to treat all people fairly and equally, regardless of race, gender, color or creed.
+Trump - accused by critics, including his former Defense Secretary Jim Mattis, of dividing America - called for law enforcement to treat all people fairly and equally, regardless of race, gender, color or creed.

 On Wednesday, after long refusing to explicitly criticize a sitting president, Mattis roundly denounced Trump for militarizing the U.S. response to civil unrest.